Mass-morphology relation of TNG50 galaxies: Results

 \subsection{Rotational support of young stars}

-The gas morphology of the four example galaxies shown in Figure \ref{FigGxExamples} suggests that young stars which form outside of the central clump do so in rotationally-supported discs.
-This is shown more clearly in Figure \ref{FigYoungStars}, where we plot face-on and edge-on projections of the young stars (i.e., younger than $1$ Gyr) of the four galaxies at $z=0$.
+The gas morphology of the four example galaxies shown in Figure \ref{FigGxExamples} suggests that young stars that form outside of the central clump do so in rotationally supported discs.
+This is shown more clearly in Figure \ref{FigYoungStars}, where we plot face-on and edge-on projections of the young stars (i.e. younger than $1$ Gyr) of the four galaxies at $z=0$.

-These examples illustrate that, outside the central clump, stars form in discs, confirming the interpretation that the low values of $\kappa_{\rm rot}$ in dwarf galaxies result not because gaseous discs cannot form in such systems, but, rather, because in those systems the majority of stars form in the non-rotating central clump.
-The case of galaxy A also suggests that outer star-forming discs may be short-lived in dwarfs, and easily disrupted by feedback from the inner clump.
+These examples illustrate that, outside the central clump, stars form in discs, confirming the interpretation that the low values of $\kappa_{\rm rot}$ in dwarf galaxies result not from the fact that gaseous discs cannot form in such systems, but rather because in those systems the majority of stars form in the non-rotating central clump.
+The case of galaxy A also suggests that outer star forming discs may be short-lived in dwarfs, and easily disrupted by feedback from the inner clump.

-This interpretation is consistent with the kinematics of young stars in the four example galaxies, as shown in Fig.~\ref{FigVphiProf}, where we plot the tangential velocity $v_{\phi} = j_z/R$ of all young stars (purple circles).
-The circular velocity $V_{\mathrm{circ}} = \sqrt{GM(<r)/r}$ is also shown with a black dashed line.
+This interpretation is consistent with the kinematics of young stars in the four example galaxies, as shown in Figure \ref{FigVphiProf}, where we plot the tangential velocity $v_{\phi} = j_z/R$ of all young stars (purple circles).
+The circular velocity $V_{\mathrm{circ}} = \sqrt{GM(<r)/r}$ is also shown with a dashed black line.
 The bottom panels show the radial profile of the median $v_{\phi}$, in units of the circular velocity.
-This figure makes clear that young stars born in the inner clump exhibit negligible rotation, while those in the outer regions show tangential velocities generally consistent with the circular velocity, albeit with considerable scatter.
+This figure makes it clear that young stars born in the inner clump exhibit negligible rotation, while those in the outer regions show tangential velocities generally consistent with the circular velocity, albeit with considerable scatter.

 Figure \ref{FigMstarKrotYoung} shows that the results discussed above for the four example galaxies actually apply to the whole TNG50 galaxy population.
-This figure shows $\kappa_{\rm rot}$ vs $\mathit{M_*}$ and is analogous to Figure \ref{FigMstarKrot}, but splitting stars into components according to age and radius.
+This figure shows $\kappa_{\rm rot}$ versus $\mathit{M_*}$ and is analogous to Figure \ref{FigMstarKrot}, but splitting stars into components according to age and radius.
 Solid lines (and shaded areas) refer to the full TNG50 galaxy population.
-Black denotes using all stars in each galaxy, whereas magenta restricts the computation to only stars younger than $1$ Gyr.
-Dashed lines correspond to stars outside the inner clump, i.e., $r>1$ kpc.
-The difference between solid and dashed magenta curves confirms that young stars outside the inner clump form in roughly rotationally-supported structures.
+Black denotes that we used all stars in each galaxy, whereas magenta shows that we restricted the computation to stars younger than $1$ Gyr.
+Dashed lines correspond to stars outside the inner clump; i.e., $r>1$ kpc.
+The difference between solid and dashed magenta curves confirms that young stars outside the inner clump form in roughly rotationally supported structures.